Seena6/danny-diner-sql-case-study/README.md

 ## 🎯 Key Insights

-* Some customers contribute significantly more revenue than others
+* Customer A appears to be the highest spender based on total purchase value
-* Sushi is the most frequently purchased and highest point-generating item
+* Sushi is the most popular and highest point-generating item
 * Customers tend to spend more after joining the loyalty program
-* Loyalty incentives increase customer engagement and repeat purchases
+* Loyalty incentives increase repeat purchases and engagement

+---

+## 📈 Business Impact

+* Helps identify high-value customers for targeted marketing
+* Supports data-driven decisions for menu optimization
+* Improves effectiveness of loyalty programs
+* Enhances customer retention strategies

 ---